mitsuba-renderer/mitsuba-blender/README.md

   	- MacOS: `/Users/$USER/Library/Application Support/Blender/2.82/scripts/addons/`
   	- Windows: `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\2.82\scripts\addons`
 - Alternatively, create a directory called `addons` in the location of your work and clone this repository there.
 Then specify the path to the parent folder of the `addons` directory in the preferences in Blender ( **Edit** -> **Preferences** -> **File Paths** -> **Scripts**).
 For more detailed information, see [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#rd-party-add-ons).

+After that, follow the same procedure as option #1

 Make sure you restart Blender to update the Add-on.